 All teachers have planning, teaching and assessment resources which clearly outline the expectations for each year group.
 This contains a yearly overview for the teaching of narrative, non-fiction and poetry texts.
 Teachers also have access to agreed upon text structures and language continuum which need to be taught, this ensures there is consistency from one year to the next.
 All staff are expected to draw upon their own exciting experiences to teach writing effectively.
-An approach in which using a variety of established literacy schemes ('Alan Peat', 'Pie Corbett', 'Jonathon Bond', 'Literacy Shed', 'Read, Write, Perform') in combination to suit the needs of the children in line with the objectives is also encouraged.
+An approach, in which using a variety of established literacy schemes ('Alan Peat', 'Pie Corbett', 'Jonathon Bond', 'Literacy Shed', 'Read, Write, Perform') in combination to suit the needs of the children, is also encouraged.

 Classroom organisation is a key area to success in the teaching and learning of writing.
 Writing skills will be taught in both designated English sessions and through cross-curricular topics.
 Pupils will spend time daily, being taught as members of a whole-class or a smaller group.
 We ensure that the needs of the full range of pupils are met within this structure, including those with SEN and English as an additional language.
-Children will also be engaged in purposeful writing through real world experiences.
+Children will also be engaged in purposeful writing through real world experiences and plenty of opportunities to publish their work giving the children a real audience for their written work.
 Teachers are also encouraged to provide plentiful opportunities for the children to engage in writing across the curriculum.